American Model Sierra Skye Shows Off All Her Curves In Revealing Swimsuit

 “So perfect,” another commented.

-Skye is no stranger to attracting attention on Instagram, and is considered one of the “OG models” on the picture-sharing platform.
-As the website Upfluence noted, Sierra Skye has climbed to within the top 20 most-followed models on the social media site, and did it all without a major contract with Victoria’s Secret or one of the other major modeling agencies that represent most of the other top 20.
+Skye is no stranger to attracting attention on Instagram and is considered one of the “OG models” on the picture-sharing platform.
+As the website Upfluence noted, Sierra Skye has climbed to within the top 20 most-followed models on the social media site and did it all without a major contract with Victoria’s Secret or one of the other major modeling agencies that represent most of the other top 20.

 “Sierra is an OG Instagram model, unlike many others on this list who first found fame walking catwalks and runways,” her entry on the site’s list of the top 50 Instagram models noted.

 “She’s very successfully used Instagram to build up a platform and has gained millions of followers and brand deals as a result.”

 While she may not have any major modeling affiliation, Sierra Skye still appears to be doing quite well for herself.
 Her page is filled with sponsored posts and partnerships with a number of clothing and swimwear companies.